ykachube/aws-list/README.md

 This especially could happen, if provisioning tools like Terraform are used or if IAM resources follow the same pattern.

-For this case *aws-nuke* supports presets of filters, that can applied on multiple accounts.
+For this case *aws-list* supports presets of filters, that can applied on multiple accounts.
 A configuration could look like this:

 ```yaml